pzivich/zEpid/docs/Generalizability.rst

 For observational data, the g-transport formula more naturally extends to account for confounding.
 To correct for confounding, the confounding terms are included in the parametric regression model (we don't need any outside weights or calculations).
-Remember that if there is an effect of treatment, then there must be modification by the confounder on at least scale (additive / multiplicative).
+Remember that if there is an effect of treatment, then there must be modification by the confounder on at least one scale (additive / multiplicative).
 This suggests you want to include as many interaction terms in the g-transport formula as possible.

 AIPSW